4dn-dcic/publication_tracker/README.md

 1. Is this biorxiv already published?
 Match records by title and authors:
 `python3 collate.py --match-pubs`

-1. Take the records and output a file per award: `python3 collate.py --per-grant`
+2. Take the records and output a file per award: `python3 collate.py --per-grant`

+3. Upload the recods to the google sheets: `python3 collate.py --out-tables`